termux/termux-gui/Protocol.md

     - tid: the task in which the Activity should be started.
 If not specified, a new Task is created and the id is returned after the Activity id.
     - One of:
       - dialog: boolean value.
 If true, the Activity will be launched as a dialog.
+      - canceloutside: boolean value, optional.
+Sets whether the Activity is destroyed when it is displayed as a dialog and the user clicks outside.
+Default is true.
       - pip: boolean.
 Whether or not to start the Activity in [Picture-in-Picture mode](https://developer.android.com/guide/topics/ui/picture-in-picture).
 Default is false.
 This should only be used to create Activities in a new Task.
       - lockscreen: displays this Activity on the lockscreen.
       - overlay: uses a system overlay window to display above everything else.
 Overlays are never in a Task and creating one doesn't return a Task id.
 Overlays don't get Activity lifecycle events.